 Pay-per-Use Billing

-Pay-per-use is a billing mode where you pay after using the resources.
-This billing mode does not require you to make any prepayments or long-term commitments.
+Pay-per-use billing is a postpaid mode which means you pay nothing up front and are not tied into any contract or commitment.
 This section describes the billing rules for pay-per-use CloudTable resources.

-Pay-per-use billing is good for short-term, burst, or unpredictable workloads that cannot tolerate any interruption.
+Pay-per-use billing is good for short-term, bursty, or unpredictable workloads that cannot tolerate any interruptions.

 Billed Items